Xunius/Menotexport/README.md

 Annotations (notes+highlights) can be formatted in the way you like.

-In the base folder there is a file `annotation_template.py` which contains a working example of template to format the output of the exported annotations.
+In the base folder there is a file `annotation_template.py` which contains a working example template to format the output of the exported annotations.

 Currently, these variables are available in building a template: